friends-of-presta/security-advisories/_posts/2024-06-18-livechatpro.md

 Due to a predictable token, the method `Lcp::saveTranslations()` suffer of a white writer that can inject PHP code into a PHP file which will lead to critical RCE.

-Author refuse to patch the vulnerability so you should consider to uninstall it.
+**WARNING** : Author refuse to patch the vulnerability so you should consider to uninstall it.
 There is strong design issue which cannot be fix by a hotfix.
+Version tagged as impacted is the only version we had time to produce a POC it, author has updated things in newer versions but its token is still predictible.
+So you should consider that all versions are impacted.

 ## CVSS base metrics